Shrikantkalekar/LendingClubCaseStudy/README.md

 ## Technologies Used
-- library - version 1.0
+- numpy - version 1.0
-- library - version 2.0
+- pandas - version 2.0
+- seaborn - version 3.0
+- matplotli.pyplot - version 3.0
-- library - version 3.0
+- warnings - version 3.0

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project is outcome of the case study as part of upgrad curriculam...
-- References if any...
+- Referenced all the upgrade live contents..
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [this tutorial]([https://www.example.com](https://learn.upgrad.com/course/4705)).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@raghupathi] & [@shrikantkalekar] - feel free to contact me!

 <!-- Optional -->